|Applicant Competition||Very Low|

 |Bottom 50% of class||13%|

 |Bottom 25% of class||2%|

-What are the requirements for admission to Otterbein University and what considerations affect admission decisions?
+What are the requirements for admission to Otterbein University and what student information is used for admission decisions?

 |High School GPA||Recommended|